ZiSo89/3D_warehouse/README.md

     (Use the file input to select your `.json` file.)

 - **Info Panel:**
-  The left panel displays real-time information about storage capacity, selected objects, and logs of recent actions.
+  The right panel displays real-time information about storage capacity, missing locations, selected objects, and logs of recent actions.

 - **Object Selection:**
   Click on any warehouse component (rack, lift, shuttle, etc.) in the 3D view to see its details in the info panel.